Saahil18/Adversarial-training-for-Monocular-Depth-Estimation/README.md

 ### Usage

 1. **Open and Run the Colab Notebook**:
-   - Execute the cells in `adversarial_patch_colab.ipynb` to follow the process of detecting objects, applying adversarial patches, and analyzing the results.
+   - Execute the cells in `adversarial_patch_augmentation.ipynb` to follow the process of detecting objects, applying adversarial patches, and analyzing the results.
 2. **Adversarial Patch**:
    - The `texture_seed.png` file is used as the adversarial patch for testing the models.